sbt/sbt-license-report/README.md

 from `aggregate` on the root project) or `dumpLicenseReportAnyProject` (which collects the results for all projects in the sbt build).
 In either case the results will be merged into a single report file in a format that mirrors `dumpLicenseReport`.

+### Check licenses

+If you want to check that only certain licenses are used in a project, you can use

+     > checkLicenses

+This ensures all licenses fall into one of the categories given by `licenseCheckAllow` which defaults to a set of commonly allowed [OSS licenses](./src/main/scala/sbtlicensereport/SbtLicenseReport.scala#L173).
+Analogous to the variants of `dumpLicenseReport`, `checkLicensesAggregate` and `checkLicensesAnyProject` exist.

 ## Configuration

 The license report plugin can be configured to dump any number of reports, but the default report